ReneDussault/Python-AtoZed/README.md

 ## Getting Started
 Clone this repository to your local machine.
 Follow the course outline and explore each topic in order.
-Each topic has associated code examples and exercises in its respective folder (WIP).
+Each topic has associated code examples and exercises in its respective notebook file (WIP).

 ## Feedback
 I'm always looking to improve this course.